Suprapubic Simple Prostatectomy

 Postoperative Management after Suprapubic Prostatectomy

-- Second day: reduction of the catheter balloon to 30 ml.
-Removal of wound drainage (if <75 ml/24 h drainage).
+- Second day: deflate the catheter balloon to 30 ml.
+Remove the wound drainage (if <75 ml/24 h drainage).

-- Third to fifth day: removal of the irrigation catheter, cystography may be performed to ensure a watertight closure of the bladder.
+- Third to fifth day: remove the irrigation catheter; consider cystography to ensure a watertight bladder closure

 Complications of Suprapubic Prostatectomy